 For a good balance, I would recommend something like the BIG GAME Hunter HD 1.5 that gives you the option of a rail, and the additional option of moving it out of the way with minimal interference.
 It even lets you move the seat back!

 When it comes to ladder stands, most are going to be between 12 and 18 feet tall with a few brands producing models in the 20 and 22 feet category.

 While there's not a ton of options when it comes to ladder stand, any of these height options would be considered ideal when deer hunting.
-As you'll notice below, I would recommend staying around 15 feet or so for an optimal balance of safety and avoiding any scent detection.
+As you'll notice below, I would recommend staying around 15 feet or so for an optimal balance of safety and avoiding any scent or sight detection.

 A ladder stand is a model of tree stand that combines a ladder and a platform to enable hunters to hunt above the ground safely and easily.
 They are usually 12 to 18 feet tall and made out of aluminum or steel.
 Additionally, the platforms are engineered in two different styles to accommodate one and two people.

 Ladder stands have several advantages over climbing stands.

 First, if setup before the hunt, they allow the hunter to quickly, easily, and quietly get up in the tree.
 Additionally, they are usually more comfortable when compared to climbing stands, and much safer as the stand is securely fixed to the tree.